CuBoulder/walnut/README.md

   ```

 * Running the application locally via uWSGI

   ```sh
   uwsgi --socket 0.0.0.0:5000 --protocol=http -w wsgi
   ```

 * Alternate Fish shell Quickstart

   ```sh
   python3 -m venv env
   source env/bin/activate.fish
   pip install -r requirements.txt env FLASK_DEBUG=1 FLASK_APP=run.py flask run
   ```

+## Authentication

+This application assumes there is a mongoDB database named `walnut` with a collection named `accounts`.

+The initial user is created manually by inserting a document into `accounts`.

+* Password must be stored as a bcrpyt hash

+* Token should be generated using the Python 3.6+ secrets library.

+* Initial user role should be set to `superuser`

+## Endpoints

+`instance`

+`accounts`